Australian Missing Persons Register

 SPECIAL SECTION - Bulgarian journalist Alexenia Dimitrova is investigating several Missing Persons cases of Bulgarian Nationals who are thought to be living in Australia after escaping their Communist homeland.
 Ms Dimitrova regularly reunites families who have been separated for many years and has asked me to include her cases on my pages.

 Ms Dimitrova asks anyone who might know the people listed to let them know their relatives love them and are waiting for their call.
-Alternatively, they can contact Ms Dimitrova at email@example.com, Melbourne journalist Claire Miller at firstname.lastname@example.org, or the Salvation Army's family tracing service on (03) 9896 6000.
+Alternatively, they can contact Ms Dimitrova at email@example.com, Melbourne journalist Claire Miller at firstname.lastname@example.org.

 Link to Claire's article in the Melbourne Age on these cases -